attdevsupport/att-html5-sdk/sdk/doc_src/guides/techtip_speech/README.md

 </code>

-###Tip!
-Recording Formats and Limits
+###Tip: Recording formats and limits
-The maximum length of an audio recording that is allowed by the Speech API is 4 minutes, and the recording must be in one of the following audio formats:
+The maximum length of an audio recording for Speech API is 4 minutes, and the recording must be in one of the following audio formats:

 - 16 bit PCM WAV, single channel, 8 kHz sampling
 - 16 bit PCM WAV, single channel, 16 kHz sampling